geospace-code/pymap3d/paper/paper.md

 # Summary

-[PyMap3D](https://github.com/scivision/pymap3d) is a pure Python coordinate transformation program that converts between geospace coordinate systems.
+PyMap3D [@pymap3d] is a Python coordinate transformation program that converts between geospace coordinate systems.
 A subset of the Python functionality is provided for Matlab and GNU Octave users as well in the ``matlab/`` directory.
+Increased performance and accuracy is optionally available for certain functions for those using AstroPy, but it is not required.
+Since Numpy is used throughout PyMap3D, many of the functions operate with speed comparable to compiled languages.
+Other functions that are iterative could possibly be sped up with modules such as Cython or Numba.

 PyMap3D is targeted for users needing conversions between coordinate systems for observation platforms near Earth's surface, whether underwater, ground-based or space-based platforms.
 This includes rocket launches, orbiting spacecrafts, UAVs, cameras, radars and many more.